Should your next car be four-wheel drive, rear-wheel drive or front-wheel drive?

 Which wheels are powered by a car’s engine can seriously change the way it drives; our guide explains all

-As the name suggests, in a four-wheel-drive car, the engine turns all the wheels.
-This significantly increases the amount of grip a car can have, as power goes to the four corners of the vehicle, rather than just two.
-Many SUVs and all serious off-road cars come with four-wheel drive, as these vehicles are more likely to come across rough terrain, muddy fields and slippery lanes where extra grip is helpful, or even essential.
+As the name suggests, in a four-wheel-drive vehicle the engine turns all the wheels.
+This significantly increases the amount of grip a car can have, because power goes to the four corners of the vehicle rather than just two.
+Many SUVs and all serious off-roaders come with four-wheel drive, as these vehicles are more likely to come across rough terrain, muddy fields and slippery lanes where extra grip is helpful, or even essential.
 If you want an SUV but don’t think you need four-wheel drive, there are plenty of options available.
-The Nissan Qashqai, for example, is two-wheel drive by default, with four-wheel drive being a relatively rarely chosen option.
+The Skoda Karoq, for example, is two-wheel drive by default, with four-wheel drive being a relatively rarely chosen option.

 Many cars are also offered with four-wheel drive – usually as an option.
 Audi is one of the leaders in this field, and if you come across an Audi with a ‘quattro’ badge on its boot or bonnet, this means it’s a four-wheel-drive model.

 Some manufacturers build more rugged versions of their standard cars, adding four-wheel drive and raising the suspension slightly to improve grip and ground clearance.
 The Audi A6 Allroad is an example of this approach.

 While four-wheel drive improves grip and can also improve a car’s ability to go around corners quickly, it does have certain disadvantages.
 Firstly, it’s quite expensive to build, and this is reflected in the premium Audi charges (roughly £1,500) to add quattro four-wheel drive to its cars.
 Having four driven wheels adds weight, while powering all four wheels takes more energy than turning just two.
 This explains why four-wheel-drive cars tend to be less fuel efficient than their two-wheel-drive counterparts.